w3c/wai-website/translations.md

 **This page lists translations of current accessibility standards and other resources from the Web Accessibility Initiative (WAI).**

-If you want to get announcements of future WAI translations, you can subscribe to the WAI Translations mailing list by sending e-mail to <a href="mailto:public-wai-translations-request@w3.org?subject=subscribe">public-wai-translations-request@w3.org with subject: &ldquo;subscribe&rdquo;</a>
+If you want to get announcements of future WAI translations, you can subscribe to the WAI Translations mailing list by sending e-mail to [public-wai-translations-request@w3.org with subject: “subscribe”](mailto:public-wai-translations-request@w3.org?subject=subscribe).

-If you might be interesting in translating resources, see [Translating WAI Resources]( https://www.w3.org/WAI/about/translating/).
+If you might be interesting in translating resources, see [[Translating WAI Resources]](/about/translating/).

 {::nomarkdown}
 {% include box.html type="end" %}